charles-co/search-engine/README.md

 This is a rest API written with .NET framework that consumes the Engine and provides endpoints for searching and indexing documents

-## How to Run
+## How to Run/Build
 - Engine

-Set a MONGODB_URI environment variable and build the project into a dll file
+You can set either

+1. Set the mongodb uri via the Connector.SetMongoUri
+2. Install mongodb locally and run it.
+The connector defaults to using a local instance

 - Engine.Test